chantastic/reactcontext.com/README.md

 Context makes it possible to distribute data to every component in a component tree.

-It is not a way to manage state.
+It's used to distribute data, not manage state.
-Though it does provide the mechanism needed to distrubute data and update functions.
+That said, it provides the mechanism needed to state and updater functions managed by state containers.

-Here's an example of a Stateful Container that uses Context to distribute local `state` and an `update` function.
+Here's an example of a stateful container that uses Context to distribute local `state` and an `update` function.

 ```jsx
 let StateContext = React.createContext();